Overview

 loom_path <- file.path(tempdir(), "pbmc10k_mye_small.loom")

-# Path for saving the integrated AnnData object
+# Set up the path for saving the AnnData object in the HDF5 (h5ad) format

 adata_path <- file.path(tempdir(), "mye_small.h5ad")